nickmmark/na-pathway/README.md

 - Adult females and elderly males: 0.5 * body weight (in kg)
 - Elderly females: 0.45 * body weight (in kg)

-(Note that there are more accurate anthropometric equations that use height, weight, age, and gender.
+Note that there are more accurate anthropometric equations - like the [Watson Formula](https://pubmed.ncbi.nlm.nih.gov/6986753/) - that use height, weight, age, and gender.
 I have chosen to use the simpler approximation because height data is not always available.
-Ideally, if this was connected to the EHR, the app would use the better formula if more information was available.)
+Ideally, if this was connected to the EHR, the app would use the better formula if more information was available.

 In order to calculate the **expected change in sodium**, we also need to consider the sodium content of different intravenous fluid solutions:
 - 0.9% saline = 154 mEq/L